abbey-bourdon/minimal_torsion_curves/README.md

-# minimal_torsion_curves
+This is the GitHub repository associated with the paper "Minimal torsion curves in geometric isogeny classes" by Abbey Bourdon, Nina Ryalls, and Lori Watson (2024).
+We make remarks on the other files in this repository below:

-This is the GitHub repository associated with "Minimal torsion curves in geometric isogeny classes" by Abbey Bourdon, Nina Ryalls, and Lori Watson.
+-`file one'